CommunityToolkit/WindowsCommunityToolkit/docs/animations/Rotate.md

 ---
 title: Rotate animation behavior
 author: nmetulev
-ms.date: 08/20/2017
 description: The Rotate animation behavior allows users to modify and animate the control's rotation.
 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, rotate, rotate animation
 ---

 # Rotate

-The Rotate animation allows users to modify and animate the control's rotation.
+The [Rotate animation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.toolkit.uwp.ui.animations.animationextensions) allows users to modify and animate the control's rotation.
 Rotate animation is applied to all the XAML elements in its parent control/panel.
 Rotate animation doesn't affect the functionality of the control.

 ## Syntax